mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 ### Edges Missing at Random

 We can also modify the function we defined above a little more to assess the impacts of edges missing at random.
 In this case we assess the impact of edges missing at random on degree centrality.
-We changed the same two lines "met_orig" and "temp_stats" to calculate degree and we also had to slightly change the lines beginning with "sub_samp," "sub_net," and "output[i,j]" to expect variation in edges rather than nodes.
-Specifically, in the line that starts with "sub_samp" we change "vcount" to "ecount" to get a sample of edges rather than nodes (vertices).
-In the next line we use that "sub_samp" object to "delete_edges" for all not in that sub sample.
-Finally, we remove the brackets after "met_orig" since all nodes are retained in this example.
+We changed the same two lines `met_orig` and `temp_stats` to calculate degree and we also had to slightly change the lines beginning with `sub_samp`, `sub_net`, and `output[i,j]` to expect variation in edges rather than nodes.
+Specifically, in the line that starts with `sub_samp` we change `vcount` to `ecount`to get a sample of edges rather than nodes (vertices).
+In the next line we use that `sub_samp`object to `delete_edges` for all not in that sub sample.
+Finally, we remove the brackets after `met_orig` since all nodes are retained in this example.

 ```r